-As the Kingdom builds its strategic roadmap, and outlines objectives for Vision 2030, sustainable practices remain a top priority.
-The means to achieving the latter themes of building a vibrant society and an ambitious nation, include practices which reduce environmental impact across all businesses, while building a country with strong roots and foundations, as an investment towards a solid future.
+As the Kingdom builds its strategic roadmap and outlines objectives for Vision 2030, sustainable practices remain a top priority.
+The means to achieving the latter themes of building a vibrant society and an ambitious nation include practices that reduce environmental impact across all businesses, while building a country with strong roots and foundations, as an investment towards a solid future.

 Subsequently, when it comes to the construction of infrastructure, Saudi Arabia has particular requirements for architectural design that are particularly adapted to the region’s unique climatic conditions.
-With very high temperatures during the day, and frigid dips overnight, versatile energy-efficient building materials are needed that keep spaces pleasant during the daylight hours, and retain warmth after sunset.
+With very high temperatures during the day and frigid dips overnight, versatile energy-efficient building materials are needed that keep spaces pleasant during the daylight hours and retain the warmth after sunset.

 IMPORTANT FACTORS TO KEEP IN MIND WHEN CHOOSING BUILDING MATERIALS

 Important factors to consider when construction companies or general contracting companies in Saudi Arabia are choosing between different building materials are their specific properties, and how they are suited to the kingdom’s unique climatic conditions.
 These properties are:

 - Chemical Properties: When considering the chemical properties of building materials, it is important for contractors to factor in the corrosion-resistance of a substance.
 The external structures of buildings are exposed to environments that are acidic, heavy in salt, or alkali, and building materials need to be able to withstand repetitive cycles of natural wear and tear.
 Metals, for example, are vulnerable to rust, and if protections are not put in place, a structure can start to corrode.

 - Mechanical Properties: The mechanical characteristics of building materials indicate how they will behave under different conditions.
 Abuse-resistance, elasticity, hardness, plasticity, and strength, among other properties, are all important to consider in the construction of a building structure.